Newcomb ball

-Newcomb ball (also known simply as Newcomb+, and sometimes spelled Newcombe (ball) and Mamanet or Catchball) is a ball game played in a gymnasium or court using two opposing teams and a net.
+Newcomb ball (also known as Newcomb+, and sometimes spelled Newcombe (ball) and Mamanet or Catchball) is a ball game played in a gymnasium or court using two opposing teams and a net.
 Newcomb ball and the sport of volleyball were both created in 1895 and are similar in their design.
 The sport rivaled volleyball in popularity and participation by the 1920s.
 The sport of throwball may be a possible relative.

 Newcomb ball was invented in 1895 by Clara Baer, a physical education instructor at Sophie Newcomb College of Tulane University in New Orleans.
 The sport is one of a small number of sports created by women, and was the second team sport in the United States to be played by women (the first being basketball).
 In 1996, an article in the Journal of Sport History written by Joan Paul speculated that Newcomb ball may have preceded the creation of volleyball and may have influenced its development.

 Early development

 Baer invented the game of Newcomb as the result of an effort "to place before her students a game that could be easily arranged, could include any number of students, could be played in any designated time and in any available space".
 The game was first publicised in an article by Baer in the Posse Gymnasium Journal, where the name "Newcomb" was first coined.
 A more detailed paper was later prepared for the American Physical Education Association, which was received with "hearty approval".
 Baer first officially published a description of the game in 1895, together with the first book of rules for women's basketball.

 Originally, Newcomb ball involved two teams placed facing each other in a small gymnasium, the object being for one team to "throw the ball into the other team’s area with such direction and force that it caused the ball to hit the floor without being caught."
-This was called a “touch-down” and scored a point for the throwing team.
+This was called a "touch-down" and scored a point for the throwing team.